macdonst/AppPreferences/README.md

 # Application Preferences plugin for Phonegap #
 Originally by Simon MacDonald (@macdonst)

+Please note that the following steps are for PhoneGap 2.0

+Information on writing plugins for PhoneGap 2.0 was taken from [this blog](http://simonmacdonald.blogspot.com/2012/08/so-you-wanna-write-phonegap-200-android.html) by Simon MacDonald (@macdonst)

 ## Adding the Plugin to your project ##

 1) To install the plugin, move applicationPreferences.js to your project's www folder and include a reference to it in your html files.